 Today, it’s a lot easier for pro gamers to get noticed and gain a following.
 Twitch, YouTube, Twitter, and Instagram are all public networks through which people can become “famous” in their own right.

 In fact, mastering the art of self-promotion is an important part of learning how to become a pro gamer.
+The image you portray is a great part of this self-promotion.
+Create something that reflects your style with this gaming logo maker.
 If you can sell yourself on social media, you’ve got a chance of making money from this industry.

 Indeed, there are many gamers out there who couldn’t win a professional tournament.
 However, because they’re engaging and have something certain people are interested in, they’re making money online.
 In essence, these people are internet celebrities who enjoy playing video games.